mohammadaliawan/Launch_School_RB120_OOP/Lesson_1/ruby_oop_book_notes.md

 ### When making classes what are the two things we usually focus on?
   States and Behaviours

-### What are states and behviours?
+### What are states and behaviours?
   States track attributes of individual objects, while Behaviours are what objects are capable of doing

 ### What is used to keep track of states of an object?
   Instance variables are used to track the states of objects

 ### What is the scope of instance variables?
-  Instance variables are scopeed at the instance or object level.
+  Instance variables are scoped at the instance or object level.

 ### What are instance methods?
   Instance method expose behaviours of objects of a class.
 They expose an interface to interact with objects of a class.
 They are available to all objects of that class.